MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="parameters"></a>Parametri

 *pDC*<br/>
-[in] Puntatore a un contesto di dispositivo.
+in Puntatore a un contesto di dispositivo.

 ### <a name="return-value"></a>Valore restituito

-La dimensione corrente dell'elemento della barra multifunzione.
+Dimensioni correnti dell'elemento della barra multifunzione.

-##  <a name="gettext"></a>  CMFCRibbonBaseElement::GetText
+##  <a name="gettext"></a>CMFCRibbonBaseElement:: GetText

 Restituisce il testo associato all'elemento della barra multifunzione.